Who is Warren Buffett ? The Man and His Investments

 Do not put all your eggs in the same basket

 OK, he is not the only one having said that.
 But it is a vital quote, nonetheless.
 It is essential to diversify investment in a wide range of assets.
 Investing in a single company can be harmful.
 Investing only in real estate can also be a bad thing, for instance.
-Investing too heavily in the company you are working in is the same problem.
+Investing too heavily in the company you are working for is the same problem.

 Price is what you pay, value is what you get